strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-deployment-plans.md

 > [!IMPORTANT]
 > This information relates to a pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 Follow the steps in this article to use Desktop Analytics to create a plan for deploying Windows 10 and Office 365 ProPlus.
+You can create deployment plans for Windows 10 and Office 365 ProPlus separately or together.

 ## What is a deployment plan?

-Desktop Analytics collects and analyzes computer, application, and driver data in your organization.
+Desktop Analytics collects and analyzes device, application, and driver data in your organization.
 Based on this analysis and your input, you can use the service to create deployment plans for Windows 10 and Office 365 ProPlus.
-These deployment plans automatically recommend which devices to include in pilots, identify compatibility issues, suggest fixes, and track the progress of your deployment.
+These deployment plans automatically recommend which devices to include in pilots, identify compatibility issues, suggest mitigations, assess the health of the deployment before, during, and after updates, and track the progress of your deployment.

 As part of your deployment plan, you:

  - Define what products and versions you want to deploy (Windows 10, Office 365 ProPlus, or both)
  - Choose what groups of devices you want to deploy to
- - Create readiness rules for the deployment, including how Windows is updated on the devices
+ - Create readiness rules for the deployment
  - Define the importance of your apps and Office add-ins
  - Choose pilot devices based on automatic recommendations
  - Decide how to fix issues with apps and Office add-ins based on recommendations from Desktop Analytics

-After creating a deployment plan, you can export it to use in System Center Configuration Manager or another software management tool to deploy the products.
+After creating a deployment plan, you use the System Center Configuration Manager connector to deploy the products.
 Once the deployment starts, Desktop Analytics monitors the deployment based on the settings in the plan.

 > [!NOTE]
 > Information in Desktop Analytics is refreshed daily.
-Any changes you make, such as assigning importance to an app or choosing a device to include in a pilot, may not be reflected for 24 hours.
+Any changes you make, such as assigning importance to an app or choosing a device to include in a pilot, might not be reflected for 24 hours.

 ## Before you begin